Creating the Perfect Environment for Bolivian Rams in Your Aquarium

 Habitat in the wild

-The Mikrogeophagus altispinosus is a species of freshwater fish that is native to the rivers and streams of North and North-East Bolivia as well as Brazilian state Mato Grosso.
+The bolivian ram (Mikrogeophagus altispinosus) is a freshwater fish native to the rivers and streams of northern and northeastern Bolivia, as well as the Brazilian state of Mato Grosso.
 They are commonly found in the upper Paraguay River basin and the Mamoré River system.

 Description